-Catcher Caleb Joseph loses to Orioles in arbitration
+Orioles beat catcher Joseph for 9th straight arbitration win

 ST. PETERSBURG, Fla.
-(AP) -- Catcher Caleb Joseph lost his salary arbitration case with the Baltimore Orioles after setting major league records for most at-bats and plate appearances in a season with no RBIs.
+(AP) -- The Baltimore Orioles won their ninth straight salary arbitration decision over more than two decades, defeating catcher Caleb Joseph.

-Joseph was awarded the team's $700,000 offer rather than his $1 million request in a decision Thursday by arbitrators Mark Burstein, Steven Wolf and Gary Kendellen.
+Joseph, who set major league records for most at-bats and plate appearances in a season with no RBIs, was awarded the team's $700,000 offer rather than his $1 million request in a decision Thursday by arbitrators Mark Burstein, Steven Wolf and Gary Kendellen.
 They heard the case a day earlier.

 The 30-year-old Joseph hit .174 last year with three doubles in 132 at-bats and 141 plate appearances.
 The previous highs for a player with no RBIs were set in 1971 by Chicago White Sox All-Star pitcher Wilbur Wood with 96 at-bats and 124 plate appearances, according to the Elias Sports Bureau.